kaibor/notimeout/README.md

 ### Refresh (in ms)

-Interval in which the value is checked in milliseconds.
+Interval in which the value gets checked in milliseconds.

 60000 milliseconds = 60 seconds = Maximum